JTreezy/booklastic-blog-place/README.md

 ---
 ## Contributing

 This project was completed as a group as 'project 2' for the University of Washington Web Development Bootcamp.
 If you would like to contribute, please feel free and contact us with questions.
+The login page was created by ![https://codepen.io/ig_design] and the artists from Wissawa Khamsriwath, and other contributors made the icons for the buttons.

 ---
 ## Questions